molfart/anybotics-deploy-sim/README.md

   - Installs Docker and runs a container with **Nginx**.
   - Nginx is configured as a reverse proxy to forward requests to the echo service on node_b.
   - Has full Docker API access to node_b via TCP (port 2375).
+  - Runs a cAdvisor container to expose real-time resource metrics of running containers.

 - **node_b**: The target node.
   - Hosts a container running `mendhak/http-https-echo`.
   - The container exposes port `8080`.
+  - Runs a cAdvisor container to expose real-time resource metrics of running containers.

+- **prometheus**: Scrapes metrics from both node_a and node_b.
+Provides a web UI at localhost:9090 to explore container resource usage across the system.

+- **cadvisor_dev**: Collects metrics about containers running on host environment itself.

 All containers are started via Docker Compose through Ansible.
 The controller node interacts with the remote daemon using `docker -H tcp://node_b:2375`.